-pGALSplus is a ‘toolkit’ based on pGALS, and includes questions and assessments to help identify children with musculoskeletal pathology.
+pGALSplus is a ‘toolkit’ based on pGALS, and includes questions and assessments to help identify children with more serious pathology.

 pGALSplus aims to help clinicians determine if a child with a musculoskeletal problem will need specialist referral or not and if so whether to rheumatology, orthopaedics or neurology/neurodisability.
 A Model of Care involving triage is called RightPath and further information is available:

 - Children with musculoskeletal problems access healthcare in many different ways.
 For many children, particularly young children, presentations can be vague; an example is the clumsy child where it is often not clear if the problem is related to musculoskeletal, neurological or developmental difficulties.

 - pGALS as a musculoskeletal assessment is useful to identify areas that may be abnormal (such as a restricted wrist, or a swollen ankle).
 However as a 'stand alone' assessment it does not give information as to the likely cause of the abnormality and which may be needed to guide ongoing referrals.

 - pGALSplus was developed as a tool for clinicians who may be asked to assess children with problems such as limp, clumsiness and or joint pain.

 - The addition of specific manoeuvres to pGALS support the clinician to differentiate between certain conditions and is focussed on exemplar presentations;

 - Common conditions (such as hypermobility and developmental co-ordination disorder),